martinescardo/HoTTEST-Summer-School/Agda/Agda-installation.md

 To get the vscode plugin setup, see here: https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode

+## Checking that everything works

-After installing Agda, you should check that it's installed correctly by writing the Hello, Agda! program.
+After installing Agda, you should check that it's installed correctly by type-checking the Hello, Agda! program.
 See here: https://agda.readthedocs.io/en/v2.6.2.2/getting-started/hello-world.html#hello-agda

 ## Getting help